aidanyamashita/hello-world/README.md

+# *Title*
 # hello-world
+---
+# *Description*
+this repository is for a class assignment where I use GitHub
+---
+# *About my self*
-this repository is for a class assignment where I use GitHub my name is aidan yamashita i'm a 6th year at Iowa.
-I love music, art, video games and my cat
+my name is aidan yamashita i'm a 6th year at Iowa.
+Things that I love
+1. music
+2. art
+3. video games
+4. cat

+#